Special thanks to Aimee Laurence for this guest post!

+This is one of the most important proofreading tips.
 You should cut all grammar expletives from your blog posts.
-If you are not familiar with the term, these are all literary constructions which start with Here, There or It followed by a form of the verb to be.
+If you are not familiar with the term, these are all literary constructions that start with Here, There or It followed by a form of the verb to be.
 Common forms are It is, It was, There is, There will be, It takes, It won’t and so on.
 These only weaken the writing by moving the main focus away from the focus of the sentence.
 They often require support words like who, that, when – these words dilute your writing even more.
 Train yourself to spot them and then remove them to make the prose meatier and better.

 2. Avoid weak verbs.